armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

    --namespace=<agent-namespace> # Namespace where you want to install the Agent.
    ```

-   Depending on your environment and usage, set one or more of the following parameters:
+   Depending on your environment and usage, include one or more of the following parameters:

    ```bash
    # Disable the connection to Armory Cloud